clarklindev/threejourney/29-shaders-raging-sea/readme.md

 - in the vertext shader, create a vElevation varying - its "sent" to the fragment shader
 - in fragment shader, retrieve the varying and create a color variable that mixes the "uDepthColor" and the "uSurfaceColor" according to the vElevation.
 - we cant see much because vElevation goes from -0.2 to +0.2
-- add uColorOffset and uColorMultiplier uniforms.
-(46min17sec)
+- add uColorOffset and uColorMultiplier uniforms. (raging sea - 46min17sec)
 - add them to Dat.GUI
 - retrieve the uColorOffset and uColorMultiplier uniforms in the fragment shader
   - create a mixStrength variable and use it in the mix() function -